 Nero Mark 2 by Bandit Nine

-The lines are beginning to blur, not because we’re all driving too fast, it’s because styles, attitudes and tastes are changing.
-Sure there are plenty of purists who will post endless comments about why a bike isn’t a Cafe Racer because of the tyres it’s running, but for many of us it’s becoming a matter of personal taste rather than conforming to a pre-defined set of design guidelines.
+The lines are beginning to blur, not because we’re all driving too fast, it’s because styles, attitudes, and tastes are changing.
+Sure there are plenty of purists who will post endless comments about why a bike isn’t a Cafe Racer because of the tires it’s running, but for many of us it’s becoming a matter of personal taste rather than conforming to a pre-defined set of design guidelines.
 So the rules have changed and now it seems there’s only one rule, make your custom cool, and it’s a bloody great rule to have.
-Daryl from Bandit Nine in China is one builder who has adopted this attitude towards the motorcycles he is customising.
-He labels his latest work the ‘Nero Mark II’ as impossible to categorise say “It isn’t a Cafe Racer, it isn’t a Bobber or a Cruiser.
+Daryl from Bandit Nine in China is one builder who has adopted this attitude towards the motorcycles he is customizing.
+He labels his latest work the ‘Nero Mark II’ as impossible to categorize say “It isn’t a Cafe Racer, it isn’t a Bobber or a Cruiser.
 We actually don’t know what it is!
-But all we know is it’s cool” and I’m happy to say that I whole heartedly agree.
+But all we know is it’s cool” and I’m happy to say that I wholeheartedly agree.

-The Nero Mark 2 is a blacked out, limited edition version of his Nero Mark 1 that was released back in mid 2012.
+The Nero Mark 2 is a blacked-out, limited edition version of his Nero Mark 1 that was released back in mid-2012.
 It’s an even more simplified version of the original Nero with every piece of extraneous bodywork or running gear discarded or re-imagined.
-The Chang Jiang 750’s that each Nero Mark II are based upon are unrecognisable in their new form and are a real sight to be seen in the light of day (see below) with their complete lack of colour or reflective surfaces.
-In fact the Nero Mark 2 is so unique it would look at home parked inside the bat cave beside the Dark Knight’s Batpod.
+The Chang Jiang 750’s that each Nero Mark II are based upon are unrecognizable in their new form and are a real sight to be seen in the light of day (see below) with their complete lack of color or reflective surfaces.
+In fact, the Nero Mark 2 is so unique it would look at home parked inside the bat cave beside the Dark Knight’s Batpod.

 The custom work in each Nero Mark 2 is extensive (to say the least!) and includes a custom gas tank, rear cowl, handlebars, forks, foot pegs and that stunning all matte black paint job.
 Daryl also upgrades the bikes disc brakes, adds a HD Headlight, integrates an LED taillight into the rear, exposes the bikes suspension, adds inverted control levers and bolts on a set of curved dual exhaust headers.